DanielCLarsen/RouteOptimizer/README.md

 -  Right now the line is shown as bird-view instead of following the roads, but the calculated durations and distances are ofcourse based on the roads.

 ## Additional work that could be done:
 - Make it look like normal google maps by expanding backend to send encrypted polylines that can be decrypted and displayed in steps on the front-end map.
+- Display errors in frontend in a user-friendly manner - for example when an address is invalid.
+(Right now errors are displayed in the console)

 ## Technologies that were used to create this project:
 - Github and VSCode git extension